Unity-Technologies/com.unity.perception/Tutorial/Phase3.md

 The next few lines of code pertain to setting up your notebook for downloading data from USim.

-* **Action**: In the block of code titled "Unity Simulation [Optional]", uncomment the lines that assign values to variables, and insert the correct values, based on information from USim run.
+* **Action**: In the block of code titled "Unity Simulation [Optional]", uncomment the lines that assign values to variables, and insert the correct values, based on information from your USim run.

 We have previoulsy learned how to obtain the `run_execution_id` and `project_id`.
-You can remove the value already present in for `annotation_definition_id` and leave it blank.
+You can remove the value already present for `annotation_definition_id` and leave it blank.
 What's left is the `access_token`.

 * **Action**: Return to your command-line interface and run the `usim inspect auth` command.

 MacOS:
  `USimCLI/mac/usim inspect auth`

-If you receive errors regarding your authentication, your token might have timed out.
+If you receive errors regarding authentication, your token might have timed out.
 Repeat the login step (`usim login auth`) to login again and fix this issue.

 A sample output from `usim inspect auth` will like like below: